Doing business in Africa securely with export credit guarantees

 Africa Business Guide

 Partners and companies that are interested in doing business in Africa will find in the Africa Business Guide an initial source of information as well as a platform for sharing.
-Developed by GTAI for the German Federal Ministry for Economic Affairs, the digital platform (available in German only) provides you with information which will help you to develop your business in Africa.
+Developed by GTAI for the German Federal Ministry for Economic Affairs and Climate Action, the digital platform (available in German only) provides you with information which will help you to develop your business in Africa.
 It provides important information, a comprehensive calendar of events and details of contact persons for business in Africa.

-The market entry programme (MEP) for SMEs initiated by the German Federal Ministry for Economic Affairs and Energy supports German exporters in their efforts to enter new markets.
+The market entry programme (MEP) for SMEs initiated by the German Federal Ministry for Economic Affairs and Climate Action supports German exporters in their efforts to enter new markets.